malcops/website/content/posts/software/recompress-a-debian-package.md

 tags = [
     "software",
 ]
-date = "2025-03-04"
+date = "2025-06-20"
 categories = ["projects"]
 draft = true
 +++

 In my case, I'm stuck on an outdated version of Artifactory that is unable to handle newer compression algorithms.
-For in-house packages, it's easy enough to build everything with the right compression.
+For internally built packages, it's easy enough to build everything with the right compression.
+But for externally built packages, this process could be useful.

-The steps are really quite simple:
+The steps breakdown like this:
  - decompress existing .deb
+ - modify package name/information
- - recompress into a new .deb, specifying the desired compression format (TODO)
+ - recompress into a new .deb, specifying the desired compression format

 To maintain appropriate file/folder permissions, everything is wrapped by 'fakeroot'.

+For an example, consider a package named 'application_1.0-24.04_amd64.deb'.

 ```
-fakeroot sh -c '
+fakeroot sh -c 'mkdir tmp; dpkg-deb -R application_1.0-24.04_amd64.deb tmp'
-  mkdir tmp
-  dpkg-deb -R original.deb tmp
-  # edit DEBIAN/postinst
+# edit tmp/DEBIAN/control with appropriate details
-  dpkg-deb -b tmp <TODO compression flag> fixed.deb
-'
+fakeroot sh -c 'dpkg-deb -b -Zxz tmp application_1.0-24.04~company001_amd64.deb'
 ```

-Give the new package a new name - probably wise to add a suffix to the existing name (in my case ~companyname1).
+Give the new package a new name - it's probably wise to add a suffix to the existing name, to indicate a new package (in my case ~company001).